rgrove/rawgit/README.md

 1. Install Node.js 0.8.x from <http://nodejs.org/>.

-2. Install the Heroku Toolbelt from <https://toolbelt.heroku.com/>.

-3. Clone this git repo (fork it first if you plan to make changes).
+2. Clone this git repo (fork it first if you plan to make changes).

         $ git clone git://github.com/rgrove/rawgithub.git

-4. Install dependencies using npm.
+3. Install dependencies using npm.

         $ cd rawgithub && npm install

-5. Start the local server.
+4. Start the local server.

-        $ foreman start
+        $ ./web.js

-6. Browse to <http://localhost:5000/> and you should see rawgithub in action.
+5. Browse to <http://localhost:5000/> and you should see rawgithub in action.

 Pull Requests